solliancenet/tech-immersion-data-ai/day1-exp1/README.md

 TBD

-## Task 3: Scale out both storage and compute capabilities of a SQL cluster

-TBD

-## Task 4: Query performance improvements with intelligent query processing
+## Task 3: Query performance improvements with intelligent query processing

 In this task, you will execute a series of SQL scripts in SQL Server Management Studio (SSMS) to explore the improvements to family of intelligent query processing (QP) features in SQL Server 2019.
 These features improve the performance of existing workloads with minimal work on your part to implement.
 The key to enabling these features in SQL Server 2019 is to set the database compatibility level to `150`.
 You will be executing these queries against the `ContosoAutoDW` database.